AnanthanAmbikairajah/ananthanambikairajah/content/authors/admin/_index.md

 - Visitors
 ---

 Ananthan Ambikairajah is a passionate neuroscientist, educator and science communicator.
-His research interests include genetic, environmental and lifestyle factors which influence brain health, with a particular focus on neurodegenerative diseases, such as dementia.
+His research interests include genetic, environmental and lifestyle factors which influence brain health, with a particular focus on menopause.

-Ananthan is currently completing his PhD, which aims to investigate how physiological changes during midlife impact the brain.
 Ananthan is determined to conduct research that can have a positive, widespread impact on society, in addition to communicating his scientific work to the public to spark interest, critical thought and encourage scientific discourse.